 Every two years we recruit 30 writers aged 16-21 from across the north of England.
 We offer a free programme of workshops, one to ones, project activity and professional development.

 The first year of the Writing Squad programme consists of four one-day workshops led by the core team in each of the three northern regions – these are held in Sheffield, Newcastle and Manchester.
+You’ll also get to work writers who have been in previous Squads.

 One to ones